ntu-nail/MH6812/README.md

 - Lecture and/or tutorial and/or practical problems implemented in PyTorch.
 - There will be NO office hours.
-- There will be ***10%*** marks for class participation.

 **Assignments (individually graded)**

 - There will be two (2) assignments contributing to ***2 * 25% = 50%*** of the total assessment.
 - Students will be graded individually on the assignments.
-They will be allowed to discuss the homework assignments with each other, but they are required to submit individual write-ups and coding exercises.
+They may discuss homework assignments with each other, but they must submit individual write-ups and coding exercises.

 **Final Project (Group work but individually graded)**

-- There will be a final project contributing to the remaining 40% of the total coursework assessment.
+- There will be a final project contributing to the remaining 50% of the total coursework assessment.
-  - ***3–5*** people per group
+  - ***3–6*** students per group
-  - Presentation: ***15%***, report: **25%***
+  - Presentation: ***20%***, report: **30%***
-- The project will be group work but the students will be graded individually.
-The final project presentation will ensure the student’s understanding of the project
+- The project will be group work, but the students will be graded individually.
+The final project presentation will ensure the student’s understanding of the project.

 # Course Prerequisites